na-na-hi/renget/archive/pofw5.md

 [Lightweight Lighting](https://www.nexusmods.com/fallout4/mods/57680) - All in one lighting and weather improvements without killing compatibility or performance.
 Darker interiors make the above mod matter more.
 [Generating LODs](https://www.nexusmods.com/fallout4/articles/4162) - Being able to see in the distance well really helps with immersion
 [Bullet Time VR](https://www.nexusmods.com/fallout4/mods/72502) - If you really don't like VATS.
 Allows (most) VATS perks to still work.
+[Optimized Vanilla Textures](https://www.nexusmods.com/fallout4/mods/1204) or [Low-End Textures](https://www.nexusmods.com/fallout4/mods/68112/) - If you are hurting for VRAM.

 ##ini Tweaks:
 In Documents\My Games\Fallout4VR consider editing Fallout4Custom.ini
+Tweak these numbers to your liking to have decent recoil and give yourself a reason to two hand weapons with FRIK.
 >\[VR\]
 >fRecoilMaxHorizDeg=3
 >fRecoilMaxVertDeg=100
 >fRecoilVertMultiplier=2.00
-Tweak the numbers to your liking to have decent recoil and give yourself a reason to two hand weapons with FRIK.
+To move in the direction your head is facing
 >\[VRInput\]
 >bUseWandDirectionalMovement=0
-To move in the direction your head is facing
+To make your HUD not blurry on high res headsets
 >\[VRUI\]
 >iVRUIRenderTargetHeight=4096
 >iVRUIRenderTargetWidth=4096
-To make your HUD not blurry on high res headsets
+To make hair not glow
 >\[HairLighting\]
 >fHairPrimSpecPow=2.0
 >fHairPrimSpecScale=0.01